Vapes of an e-shisha from Elf Bar on brown background with the air-Q Lab logo.

 Diagram development measured value particulates with the air analyzer air-Q

-The air-Q air meter measures the development of fine dust during vaping.
+The air-Q air meter measures the development of particulate matter during vaping.

 In contrast to the small increase in harmful particulate matter, the carbon monoxide content in the room air rose continuously in a stepped line when vaping the e-shisha.
 Shortly before the e-cigarette was ignited, the air-Q detected a carbon monoxide content of just over 2.65 mg/m³.
 By the time the vape went out, CO levels reached 2.725 mg/m³ and rose to 2.77 mg/m³ by the end of the experimental period - an increase of 4.5 percent.
 The average carbon monoxide load was 2.71 mg/m³.